-The truth is that earwax — called cerumen by medical professionals — is actually a protectant for our ears and isn’t all bad.
-In fact, it’s pretty darn good.
-You see, earwax serves a very important purpose: to lubricate and protect the ear from outside intruders, such as dirt, debris or worse (like roaches).
-Without earwax, our ears would not only itch like crazy, but also put our inner ear and our brain at serious peril.
+Earwax — not truly wax, but a greasy buildup called cerumen — is actually a protectant for our ears.
+It serves a very important purpose: to lubricate and protect the ear from outside intruders, such as dirt and debris, reports WebMD.
+Without earwax, our ears would not only itch, but our inner ear and our brain would be at risk.
 Imagine earwax as the castle guards, if you will.

 Earwax begins as a mix of secretions from the sweat and sebaceous glands in the walls of the outer ear, according to Harvard Health.
 When your jaw moves from chewing and talking, those secretions move slowly through the ear canal and out through the ear.
 Eventually, most of them dry up and flake off.

 Wax can especially build up if you have eczema, which causes dry, flaky skin.
 If your ears are particularly hairy, the wax can get caught in the hair.
 Hearing aids and narrow canals can also cause more wax to build up in your ears, says WebMD.